 Using the best organic shampoo and conditioner may prevent health problems that are the result of overexposure to harsh chemicals.
-But, it can be difficult to find a true organic product.
+But, even though the label may say “natural ingredients” it’s virtually impossible to find a 100% certified organic hair product.

 Lather.
 Rinse.
 Repeat.